MatAtBread/nodent/README.md

 Changelog
 ==========

-15-Jul 16 v2.5.11
+15-Jul 16 v2.6.0

 - Optimize case where 'engine' generates an 'awaitAnywhere' Promise-style callback for an async function nested inside a sync function, and `await` is legal.
+- Bump version to make support for 'engine' mode easier to detect in toolchains.

 14-Jul-16 v2.5.10